 For the next four days during this stay, every morning after coffee I would rush to the Metro and to a cybercafe about 20 minutes from home.
 I searched events and emailed some people but in these times of texting and WhatsApping, the earlier is just unproductive.
 Sight.
 Another sight.
 I resourced to local newspapers and flyers for things to do.
 Prior visits and months living in Paris had taken me to the main landmarks and architectural gems and so it was more about finding out new exhibits and other events since I couldn’t really get in touch with my Parisian friends.
 Many of them are out of town that time of the year or perhaps just returning from their holiday –and I couldn’t even text them…!

 I saw the incredible Gustav Klimt immersive art exhibit at L’Atelier des Lumieres followed by a delicious lunch at Chez Lui.
 I saw the Kadamati dancers outside L’Hotel de Ville followed by a light beer at an Irish Bar with the most friendly bartender.
 I attended mass officiated by Archbishop Michel Aupetit at Notre Dame and loved his sermon; walked the lovely Parc Monceau in the 8th arrondissement and the picturesque streets in the Latin Quarter.
 I saw another art exhibit and another one, revisited a couple other brassieres I loved near St. Germain des Pres and walked by La Sorbonne, stopping at a cinema to watch “Photo de Famille.”
-I went to La Marais and La Bastille; I walked one afternoon and well into the evening along the Sienna and of course one can see d’Orsay, the Louvre, and the Eiffel Tower at a distance, and there were so many things I could have taken pictures of.
+I went to La Marais and La Bastille; I walked one afternoon and well into the evening having the Sienna by my side, and of course, one can see d’Orsay, the Louvre, and the Eiffel Tower at a distance, and there were so many things I could have taken pictures of.
 But I did not have my freaking iPhone with me.
 Darn it again!